-Long-term prescription use carries its own set of risks that may be outweighed by the benefits; however, if you are abusing the drug, you may be placing yourself at greater risk and may overdose.
+Long-term prescription use carries its own set of risks that may be outweighed by the benefits; however, if you are abusing the drug, you may be placing yourself at greater risk and an increased risk of overdose.

 What Happens If You Take Too Much Trazodone?

 Taking too much trazodone at one time can be dangerous.
 Trazodone overdose symptoms include: